sandipmit/python-samples/README.md

 # python-samples

-Just practices, some of the python constructs to learn it better
+Just practicing some of the python constructs to learn them better